Target group: Private sector, development and environmental organisations, civil society, academics, experts and public sector

 Upon members request, The Shift started exploring other supply chain initiatives in the course of 2019, mostly related to food commodities and biodiversity but also the textile and garment sector.

-Last but not least, The Shift will step up its efforts to work with all 126 signatories of the Belgian SDG Charter for Development in 2020.
+Last but not least, The Shift will step up its efforts to work with as many signatories of the Belgian SDG Charter for Development as possible in 2020.
 We welcome all ideas and concepts and questions – however big or small - with regards to the challenge of making SDGs become a reality.